 Adv.
-CPA Engelman is Head of the Corporate Recovery and Insolvency Practice within the Commercial, Class Action and Insolvency Litigation Department.
+CPA Engelman is Head of the Corporate Recovery and Insolvency Practice.

 Adv.
 CPA Engelman possesses unique expertise in the corporate recovery and insolvency field.
 He serves as a trustee in stay of proceedings and creditor agreements, as well as receiver and special manager for companies operating in Israel and across the globe.
 In light of his experience in the field, he is often appointed by the court to various roles in insolvency proceedings, including conducting economic investigations and investigative overview for the courts and other parties, providing financial and operational services to court appointed officials, and more.